gazebosim/gz-physics/tutorials/07-implementing-a-physics-plugin.md

-Because we are not using a real physics engines, a dummy physics engines is defined inside member function `InitiateEngine` by simply setting the `engineName` to `HelloWorld`, and returning the engine object using \ref ignition::physics::Identity.
+Because we are not using a real physics engines, a dummy physics engines is defined inside member function `InitiateEngine` by simply setting the `engineName` to `HelloWorld`, and returning the engine object using `Identity`.
 Then, we define the metadata getters `GetEngineIndex` and `GetEngineName` for the feature \ref ignition::physics::GetEngineInfo "GetEngineInfo" (please look into corresponding public member functions defined in the subclasses).
-A list of other pre-defined features are can be found in the [`GetEntities` FeatureList](https://ignitionrobotics.org/api/physics/2.0/GetEntities_8hh.html).
+A list of other pre-defined features can be found in the [`GetEntities` FeatureList](https://ignitionrobotics.org/api/physics/2.0/GetEntities_8hh.html).

 Finally, we only have to register our plugin in Ignition Physics as a physics engine by: